timandy/go-asm-demo/README.md

 # Thanks

-`routine` is forked from [go-eden/routine](https://github.com/go-eden/routine), thanks to the original author for his contribution!
+Thanks to all [contributors](https://github.com/timandy/routine/graphs/contributors) for their contributions!

 # *License*